 Soft contact lenses are worn during the day to correct vision and to help slow the progression of myopia by approximately 50%.
 This type of contact lens is traditionally worn by adults to help them read clearly and see far away.
 In kids and teenagers, they correct vision in a way that helps to slow the growth of the eye.

 In your child's yearly routine eye exam, the doctor will provide a detailed evaluation to see if your child is a candidate and what option to proceed with.
-A detailed evaluation will allow Dr. Lambert to decide which of these options would minimize progression as much as possible.
+A detailed evaluation will decide which of these options would minimize progression as much as possible.

 For the evaluation, please bring: